 The UNWTO has a COVID-19 resources page with global advice on tourism, and constantly-updated links.

 Through our involvement with the Global Alliance of Serviced Accommodation (The Alliance), we are running webinars discussing the industry’s response to the virus, with viewers learning from other industry professionals.
-Register to view this online, and keep returning to watch for future webinars.
+Keep returning to watch for future webinars.

 We have advised best practice for a communications strategy to help your company keep your current and future guests informed.